WheteThunger/MegaDrones/README.md

 ## Other synergistic plugins

 - [Vehicle Deployed Locks](https://umod.org/plugins/vehicle-deployed-locks) -- Allows players with permissions to deploy code locks and key locks to mega drones.
-- [Drone Hover](https://umod.org/plugins/drone-hover) -- Allows RC drones to hover in place while not being controlled.
-This allows you to dismount a mega drone computer station in the air without it falling to the ground.
-Combined with Ridable Drones, this allows you to dismount the computer station while the drone is moving, without falling off, while the drone glides to a stop midair.
 - [Drone Lights](https://umod.org/plugins/drone-lights) -- Adds controllable search lights to RC drones.

 ## Permissions